 Urban gardens have begun blooming all over the city thanks to a local group whose mission is to offer gardening kits to encourage a source of healthy and sustainable food.

-Harrisburg Urban Growers, made up of a handful of volunteers, hosts an annual “Seed and Plant Giveaway” each year, offering gardening kits for residents.
+Harrisburg Urban Growers, an initiative of Tri-County Community Action, hosts an annual “Seed and Plant Giveaway” each year, offering gardening kits for residents.
 This year, the organization put social distancing procedures in place, and volunteers safely delivered the kits directly to residents over several weekends.

-Donnel Brown, a HUG volunteer, said that they believe that growing natural, healthy and clean fruits and vegetables is empowering and is essential toward a sustainable and local food system in Harrisburg and the surrounding area.
+Donnel Brown, Tri-County’s neighborhood revitalization coordinator, said that they believe that growing natural, healthy and clean fruits and vegetables is empowering and is essential toward a sustainable and local food system in Harrisburg and the surrounding area.

 “Although one of our goals is to bring people together in order to increase social cohesion, gardening is usually a meditative and solitary activity, even when it is done in small groups like a family unit or larger groups like volunteers from an organization,” Brown said, noting that they are putting up signage and adhering to PA Department of Agriculture guidelines for community gardens.

-HUG believes in the creation of an urban agricultural resource hub in Harrisburg to help build social ties, to produce food to distribute to the food insecure and to form a greater sense of community, according to Tri-County Community Action, which oversees HUG.
+HUG believes in the creation of an urban agricultural resource hub in Harrisburg to help build social ties, to produce food to distribute to the food insecure and to form a greater sense of community, according to Tri-County Community Action.